20 Greatest Computer Programmers Of All Time

 Who is she: Grace Hopper was a US Navy rear admiral and a computer scientist.
 She was one of the first programmers of the Harvard Mark I computer.

 What she has done: Hopper invented the first compiler for a computer programming language.
 She popularized the methodology of machine-independent programming language, which led to the development of COBOL.
-She is also credited for popularizing the term debugging for fixing machine glitches.
+She is also credited with popularizing the term debugging to describe the process of fixing issues or glitches in machines.

-Major Achievements: She was the first woman in the world who got her name in Distinguished Fellow of the British Computer Society, Honorary Doctor of Science from Marquette University, and National Medal of Technology (1991).
+Major Achievements: She was the first woman in the world to receive several prestigious honors, including being named a Distinguished Fellow of the British Computer Society, receiving an Honorary Doctor of Science from Marquette University, and being awarded the National Medal of Technology in 1991.

 9. John Backus

-Who is he: John Backus was a computer scientist, best known as a developer of FORTRAN.
-He received an M.S in mathematics in 1950 from Colombia University.
+Who is he: John Backus was a computer scientist best known for developing FORTRAN.
+He received an M.S. in mathematics in 1950 from Columbia University.

 What he has done: Backus directed the team that invented FORTRAN, the first widely used high-level programming language.
-He developed BNF (Backus-Naur form), a notation to define formal language syntax.
+He developed the BNF (Backus-Naur form), a notation used to define the syntax of formal languages.
 He also popularized the term functional programming language.

 8. Bill Gates